ntaranov/continuous-integration-team-scenarios-course/responses/02_pull_request.md

 - Wait a couple of minutes;
 - Refresh the page;
 - Re-launch the checks with GitHub UI under the **Actions** tab.

+If the checks don't run and you cannot re-launch them manually because you don't see any workflows under the **Actions** tab, you might have forgotten to enable GitHub actions for the repository.
+If this is the case, the only way to complete the course for you at this moment is to start the course from the beginning.
+You can delete the course repository and join the course again to achieve this.

 </details>